-I've done lots of online research, and while no two opinions are exactly alike, I've adapted a few suggestions I liked along with the idea to use 2x2 wire mesh as a garden grid, that I came up with quite by accident.
+I've done lots of online research, and while no two opinions are exactly alike, I've adapted a few suggestions I liked and came up with the idea to use 2x2 wire mesh as a garden grid.
+Actually, I came up with that idea, quite by accident.

 I wanted to get my carrots, onions, and potatoes planted in the beds as soon as possible, but because we still have to construct the fence around the garden to keep the deer and our cats out, I wanted to be able to protect the seeds until the fence goes up.
 We purchased 2x2 galvanized wire mesh to construct the fencing from, and I decided that I would simply roll some of it over top of the carrot/onion bed after I had them planted.
 But before I began the actual planting, I wanted to make sure my idea would suffice, so I rolled it out to see if it would cover the bed well enough.
 When I did, I discovered that the wire roll fit perfectly into the 4 x 12 bed my husband built.
 And then it hit me.
 Why not use the mesh as my planting grid?